 Evolution Gaming gain certification from Italy’s AAMS to provide licensed live games in Italy and announce the launch of Venezia live roulette tailored to the Italian market complete with Italian speaking dealers.
 Ventuno live blackjack for Italians is soon to follow.

-2012 - Introducing dedicated live casino rooms and live games for iPad
+2012 - Introducing dedicated live casino rooms and live games for mobile

 Unibet is the first operator to get a get a dedicated live casino room from Evolution Gaming.
 William Hill follow soon after.